Xcoder304/tiktok-clone/README.md

 # This is the TikTok clone(v0.1.7).

-* This is just normal build not to fancy and complex
+* This is just normal build not to fancy and complex click here 👉 https://tiktok-clone-7d9d6.web.app/

 # What You Get 😱😱